jiakaiBot/deCloudflare/subfiles/cloudflared_fortune1000.md

-## How many % of Fortune 1000 companies are using Cloudflare today?
+## How many % of Fortune 1000 companies are using Cloudflare?

 - [Fortune 1000](https://en.wikipedia.org/wiki/Fortune_1000)